ARTIST-Association/ARTIST/docs/tutorial_generating_scenario.rst

         device=device,
     )

-To create the surface configuration, we simply define a surface configuration prototype based on the list of facets contained in the `SurfaceConfig` from above:
+To create the surface configuration, we define a surface configuration prototype based on the list of facets contained in the `SurfaceConfig` from above:

 .. code-block::